 What is Convenience Sampling / Accidental Sampling?

-Convenience sampling (also called accidental sampling or grab sampling)is where you include people who are easy to reach.
-For example, you could survey people from your workplace or school, a club you belong to, or you could go to a local mall and survey local shoppers.
-Although convenience sampling is, like the name suggests–convenient–it runs a high risk that your sample will not be representative of the population.
-Sometimes, a convenience sample is the only way you can drum up participants.
-According to UC Davis, it could be “a matter of taking what you can get”.
+Although convenience sampling is, like the name suggests—convenient—it runs a high risk that your sample will not represent the population.
+However, sometimes a convenience sample is the only way you can drum up participants.
+According to Barbara Sommer at UC Davis, it could be “…a matter of taking what you can get”.

 Advantages of Convenience Sampling